 If you would like a secure carrel, contact Dawn Banovitz at 353-5305 or firstname.lastname@example.org.

 Circulation and Borrowing Services

-Law faculty may borrow most library items for one academic year.
-Materials marked "Shelf Copy" do not circulate.
+Law faculty may borrow most library items for one academic year; materials marked "Shelf Copy" may be borrowed for one semester.
 "Shelf Copy" materials include state codes, digests, certain copies of reporters and journals and "high use" treatises.
 Materials marked REF, DOC REF, TAX TABLE, or INDEX TABLE also do not circulate.

 On occasion, a library staff member may need to retrieve an item from a faculty office.
 If the faculty member is not in, a library staff member may enter the faculty office, retrieve the item, and leave a signed form indicating which publication has been removed.
 The item will be returned within twenty-four hours, unless the library staff member has made other arrangements with the faculty member.

 At the end of the semester, faculty members receive an email notice that library materials are due.
 Law faculty should return library materials that are no longer needed to the Circulation Desk or renew their items on InfoHawk+.
 Faculty members may contact the Circulation Desk at 335-9002 or email@example.com to arrange pickup of borrowed materials.
 Items that are unreturned, lost, or unaccounted for will be billed to the faculty member consistent with the general University policy regarding replacement of lost library materials.

 Reference librarians offer legal research training sessions for faculty research assistants.
 If you would like to schedule a legal research training session for your research assistant, contact Amy Koopmann, Assistant Director for Faculty & Instructional Services / Scholarly Communications, at 335-9823 or firstname.lastname@example.org.